dmartinol/dev-docs/docs/cli/ilab-rag-retrieval.md

 * [Docling](https://github.com/DS4SD/docling): Document processing tool.
 For more details, refer to William’s blog, [Docling: The missing document processing companion for generative AI](https://www.redhat.com/en/blog/docling-missing-document-processing-companion-generative-ai).

 ## 3. Design Considerations
+* As decided in [PR #165](https://github.com/instructlab/dev-docs/pull/165), functions related to RAG ingestion and retrieval are located in the dedicated folder `src/instructlab/rag`.
+* The solution must minimize changes to existing modules by importing the required functions from the `instructlab.rag` package.
-This solution must adopt a pluggable design to facilitate the easy integration of additional components:
+* The solution must adopt a pluggable design to facilitate seamless integration of additional components:
-* Vector stores: Support all selected implementations.
+  * **Vector stores**: Support all selected implementations (e.g., Milvus).
-* Embedding models: Handle embedding models using the appropriate embedder implementation for the chosen framework.
+  * **Embedding models**: Handle embedding models using the appropriate embedder implementation for the chosen framework (e.g., Haystack).
-* Indexing services: Future extensions should allow retrieval of embeddings from configurable APIs, thereby extending the concept of a vector store to include these retrieval services.
+  * Consider using factory functions to abstract implementations and enhance code flexibility.
+* Optional dependencies for 3rd party integrations should be defined in `pyproject.toml` and documented for clarity.
+Users can install optional components with commands like:

+  `pip install instructlab[milvus]`

+  3rd party dependencies may also be grouped in files such as `requirements/milvus.txt`.

 ## 4. Future Enhancements
 ### 4.1 Model Evaluation